Al Renfrew: College hockey coach

-After graduating from Michigan, Renfrew became the hockey coach at Michigan Tech in Houghton, Michigan, from 1951–1956 and at North Dakota for one year.
+After graduating from Michigan, Renfrew became the hockey coach at Michigan Tech in Houghton, Michigan, from 1951 to 1956 and at North Dakota for one year.
 In May 1957, Renfrew's former coach and brother-in-law Vic Heyliger retired as Michigan's hockey coach, and Renfrew accepted the job as Heyliger's replacement.
-As the coach of the Wolverines hockey team from 1957–1973, Renfrew had a record of 223-206-11 and one national championship.
+As the coach of the Wolverines hockey team from 1957 to 1973, Renfrew had a record of 223-206-11 and one national championship.
 The national championship as coach came in 1964 season, when Michigan had a record of 24-4-1.
 Renfrew's 1964 team, behind the leadership of captain Gordon Wilkie and by Mel Wakabayashi's two goals, beat Denver 6-3 in their home arena to capture the program's seventh NCAA title.
 With the win, Al Renfrew also became the first person to play on an NCAA championship college hockey team and later coach a national champion.
 Including his six years as coach at Michigan Tech and North Dakota, his overall record as a coach was 288-286-13.
 When Renfrew retired as coach in May 1973, 200 of his friends held a testimonial dinner and presented him and his wife with a two-week trip to Hawaii.
 After retiring as the hockey coach in 1973, Renfrew worked for many years as the manager of the U-M ticket office.

 The "M" Club Banner

 Aside from his contributions to the Michigan hockey program, Renfrew and his wife Marguerite are credited in some accounts as the individuals responsible for the football tradition of the "M" Club banner at Michigan Stadium.
-The tradition started in 1962 with Michigan players racing out of the tunnel and leaping into the air to touch the "Go Blue: M Club Supports You" banner while the Marching Band plays "The Victors."
-Renfrew reportedly asked his wife to make two flags to drape over the football lockerrooms to cheer on the team.
-She made two flags, with a neighbor, and the Block M was designed by Bob Hoisington, an Engineering Dean, to make sure it was correct.
+The tradition started in 1962 with Michigan players racing out of the tunnel and leaping into the air to touch the "Go Blue: M Club Supports You" banner while the Marching Band plays "The Victors".
+Renfrew reportedly asked his wife to make two flags to drape over the football locker rooms to cheer on the team.
+She made two flags, with a neighbor, and the Block M was designed by Bob Hoisington, an engineering dean, to make sure it was correct.
 They handmade the flags, which was not an easy feat at the time.
-Originally, the M Club members hung the banners the lockerroom, and the banners were later moved to the tunnel and then the stadium.
+Originally, the M Club members hung the banners in the locker room, and the banners were later moved to the tunnel and then the stadium.
 After the games, the flags came back home to the Renfrews' home and were hung at their house.
 Later, the flags were changed to a banner.